Key Points for Parents

 Evaluate your teen’s readiness.
 Talk with your teen about personal responsibility, ability to follow rules and any other concerns before beginning the learning-to-drive process.

 Start talking now.
 You have acquired “road wisdom” over the years – insight you’ll want to share, because it could save your teen from having to learn things the hard way.
-Talk about the learning-to-drive process and various factors involved.
+Talk about the learning-to-drive process:

 - What does it take to be a safe driver?
 What do you do?